ConstellationsTonight

 Thuban is easy to find

 Also – if you can find both Dippers, and if your sky is relatively dark – you can easily pick out Thuban.
 The star is easy to find by looking between the Dippers.
-It is 1.6 magnitudes fainter than Polaris, which means Polaris is four times brighter.
+However, it is four times fainter than Polaris.
 Thuban is famous for having served as a pole star around 3000 BCE.
 This date coincides with the beginning of the building of the pyramids in Egypt.
 It’s said that the descending passage of the Great Pyramid of Khufu at Gizeh was built to point directly at Thuban.
-So our ancestors knew and celebrated this star.
-Now the descending path points towards Polaris, the “new” North Star.
+So, our ancestors knew and celebrated this star.
+Now, the descending path points toward Polaris, the current North Star.

 Thuban reigned as the pole star for more than a thousand years.
 It was closest to the pole in the year 2830 BCE, at a distance of only 10 arcminutes, or 1/6 of a degree.
 This even “out-polar-ized” Polaris, which will get no closer than 27 arcminutes to true north next century.